Storytelling drives change

 To help friends, colleagues and your community become more aware of environmental issues and sustainable development, use stories.
 The model suggested below can be applied as much to articles (e.g. blogs, newspapers) as to videos, podcasts, oral presentations or other media.
 Key ingredients for a good story include:

-- It tells a story of real people and/or real situations
+- It gets noticed!- It tells a story of real people and/or real situations

 - It gives a living example of the broader, more abstract message you wish to convey